Baldwin Village

 Baldwin Village is on Baldwin Street, from McCaul Street to Beverley Street.

-Baldwin Village hosts Pedestrian Sundays in the summer.
+Baldwin Village hosts Pedestrian Sundays in the summer in association with the Kensington Market neighbourhood.

 History

-The neighbourhood developed in the early 20th century as an offshoot of the Kensington Market Jewish community, and the strip became home to a number of Jewish stores and restaurants.
+The Baldwin Village neighbourhood developed in the early 20th century as an offshoot of the Kensington Market Jewish community, and the strip became home to a number of Jewish stores and restaurants.

-Also close to the University of Toronto and surrounded by the area known as the "Student Ghetto" it also became a centre for the 1960s youth movements.
-Most notably it was the central location for Draft dodgers from the Vietnam War in Toronto.
-The Draft dodgers converted a number of homes to shops catering to the new community.
+Also close to the University of Toronto and surrounded by the area known as the “Student Ghetto,” Baldwin Village also became a centre for the 1960s youth movements.
+Most notably it was a central location for American draft dodgers from the Vietnam War.
+The draft dodgers converted a number of homes to shops catering to the new community.
 In 1978 the first cafe on the block opened, and since then the area has become one of the best known restaurant districts in Toronto.

 Baldwin Village Links